test 33

 State Law/Citation Covered Employees Provisions

-Private companies and Public employers Employers cannot legally pay an employee a lower wage rate than an employee of another race or sex for equal work in the same establishment, where job performance requires “equal skill, effort, education, experience, and responsibility…under similar working conditions.
+Alabama Clarke Figures Equal Pay Act (CFEPA)Employees of public or private employers of any sizeEmployers cannot legally pay an employee a lower wage rate than an employee of another race or sex for equal work in the same establishment, where job performance requires “equal skill, effort, education, experience, and responsibility…under similar working conditions.”
 If there is a wage differential it can only be based on seniority, a defined merit system or a factor other than sex or race as specified.

 Alaska Employment Discrimination Act

 Alaska Stat.
-Ann. § 18.80.220(a)(5).
+Ann. § 18.80.220(a)(5)

-Private companies and Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for work of comparable character or work of the same type in the same location.
+Employees of any organization with at 1+ employees Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for work of comparable character or work of the same type in the same location.

 Arizona Equal Wages